 People with type 1 diabetes must inject insulin using an insulin pen, syringe or insulin pump.
 When taken in conjunction with a healthy diet, an exercise program and regular blood glucose monitoring, people with type 1 diabetes can reach their diabetes management goals and live well.

-Treatment of type 2 diabetes also begins with proper nutrition, exercise and blood glucose monitoring, but usually starts with oral medication, but in some instances may include insulin.
+Treatment of type 2 diabetes begins with healthy behaviour which includes healthy diet and exercise.
+Depending on blood sugar levels, oral medication may be added; however, in some instances people may also start on insulin.
 Over time, the person with type 2 diabetes may use more than one oral medication and may also start taking insulin or other injectable medications.